 How do I know the vaccine is safe?

 COVID-19 vaccines are safe and effective.
 Countries around the world have approved the vaccines based on thorough scientific evidence.
-Hundreds of millions of doses of COVID-19 vaccines have been administered across 82 countries, and millions of doses per day continue to be administered to a diverse range of people.
-The vaccine is being monitored continuously around the world with the most intensive and collaborative safety monitoring in history.
+Hundreds of millions of doses of COVID-19 vaccines have been administered across 121 countries, and millions of doses per day continue to be administered to a diverse range of people.
+The vaccines are being monitored continuously around the world with the most intensive and collaborative safety monitoring in history.
 You can view Canada’s adverse effects following immunization (AEFI) data and it shows that to date no serious issues have been found.

-What are the ingredients in the vaccines and what do they do?
+What are the ingredients in the mRNA vaccines and what do they do?

-Each ingredient is necessary for the mRNA — the medicinal ingredient — to gain entry into cells and to do its work.
-There is nothing in the ingredient list that is questionable or unnecessary.
-These vaccines have no preservatives which is why they need to be kept at the sub-zero temperatures.
+Each ingredient is necessary for the medicinal ingredient to gain entry into cells and to do its work.
+There is nothing in the ingredient list that is questionable or unnecessary. mRNA (Pfizer and Moderna) have no preservatives which is why they need to be kept at the sub-zero temperatures.

 Type of ingredient and what it does